William Pitt Kellogg: Career

-Kellogg became a lawyer, likely "reading law" and studying with practicing lawyers, as was typical for many then.
-He moved to Canton, Illinois, and started a law practice.
-There he joined the U.S. Republican Party and eventually came to know Abraham Lincoln, a fellow lawyer.
-When Lincoln became president in 1861, he appointed Kellogg as Chief Justice of the Supreme Court of the Nebraska Territory.
-Kellogg moved to Nebraska.

-With the outbreak of the American Civil War, Kellogg was granted a leave of absence and he returned to Illinois and joined the 7th Regiment Illinois Volunteer Cavalry.
-By 1862, he had risen to the rank of colonel and played an important role at a small battle near Sikeston, Missouri.
-Kellogg resigned because of ill health on June 1, 1862.
-He then returned to Nebraska and resumed his work as Chief Justice.
+Kellogg was appointed as chief justice of the Nebraska Territory by President Lincoln in 1861, but served only briefly in the role.
+With the outbreak of the Civil War, Kellogg was granted a leave of absence and returned to Illinois to organize the 7th Regiment Illinois Volunteer Cavalry.
+By 1862, he had risen to the rank of Colonel serving in Missouri under the command of General John Pope.
+He was promoted to Brigadier General, but resigned due to ill health on June 1, 1862.
+He then returned to Nebraska and resumed his work as chief justice.
 After the Civil War, Kellogg was elected as a companion of the Military Order of the Loyal Legion of the United States.

-In 1865, at the end of the Civil War, days before his assassination, Lincoln appointed Kellogg as the federal collector of customs of the port of New Orleans.
-This launched Kellogg's 20-year political career in Louisiana, notable as he was one of the first carpetbaggers.
+On April 14, 1865, hours before his assassination, Lincoln appointed Kellogg as the federal collector of customs of the port of New Orleans.
+This launched Kellogg's 20-year political career in Louisiana, notable as he was one of the first perceived carpetbaggers.
 He remained Collector of New Orleans, despite complaints, until 1868, and was then elected to the United States Senate.
 That year, "reconstructed" Louisiana was readmitted to the federal Union.

 In 1872, Kellogg ran on the Republican ticket and was elected governor.
 He resigned from the Senate to take office.
 In the election, John McEnery, a Democrat, ran against Kellogg.
 The sitting Governor Henry Clay Warmoth, although a Republican, opposed the Republican Party faction that was loyal to President Ulysses S. Grant, who was supporting Kellogg.
 Warmoth supported McEnery.